CloudLabs-MOC/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ## Task 2: Secure key access with Azure Key Vault

+In this task, you will learn how to secure key access by using Azure Key Vault to store and manage sensitive information like secrets, keys, and certificates.

 You can develop applications that consume Azure AI services by using a key for authentication.
 However, this means that the application code must be able to obtain the key.
 One option is to store the key in an environment variable or a configuration file where the application is deployed, but this approach leaves the key vulnerable to unauthorized access.
 A better approach when developing applications on Azure is to store the key securely in Azure Key Vault, and provide access to the key through a *managed identity* (in other words, a user account used by the application itself).

 ### Task 2.1: Create a key vault and add a secret

+In this task, you will learn how to create an Azure Key Vault and add a secret to securely store sensitive data for use in your applications.

 First, you need to create a key vault and add a *secret* for the Azure AI services key.